akarlinsky/world_mortality/README.md

 Access by: Statistical Information -> Population and migration -> Number of live births, deaths, by region

 2019 data can be found following links from http://www.ukrstat.gov.ua/express/expr2020/expres_2020.html

+### United States (weekly)
+Centers for Disease Control and Prevention: https://data.cdc.gov/api/views/xkkf-xrst/rows.csv
+We use the 'predicted' (weighted) time series that accounts for underreporting in recent weeks.
+See https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm for more information.
+We remove the last weeks (usually two) that are marked at https://gis.cdc.gov/grasp/fluview/mortality.html as being <90% complete.

 ----------------------------